knightjdr/prohits-viz-api/scripts/interactors/README.md

 ## Output

-It will output a txt file with all interactions and it will output a js file with an array of all species that have interactors.
+It will output a json file with interactions by Entrez gene ID.
 Files with be output to the `files` folder beneath the api root directory.
-The JS file should be copied to the `assets/data` directory in the client repo.

-* interactors.txt
-* interactor-species.txt
+* interactors.json